MBA from IITs: Courses, Rankings, Eligibility & CAT Cut-Offs

 Opting to study for an MBA from the Indian Institutes of Technology (IIT) brings with it a balance of technical depth as well as managerial knowledge.
 Here are the best reasons why IITs are emerging as a choice destination for MBA aspirants:

-4. Outstanding Placements: IIT MBA alumni are placed by leading companies in consulting, finance, IT, FMCG and start-ups.
-IIT brand name along with a strong network of alumni draws recruiters with diverse offers and competitive packages as well as global opportunities.
+Excellent Placements: IIT MBA graduates are being placed by top recruiters in consulting, finance, IT, FMCG and start-ups.
+IIT tag with a good alumni base attracts recruiters with multiple offers and wage hats and international placements.

-6. Global Exposure: Many IITs offer global research possibilities and student exchange schemes as part of their partnerships with leading foreign universities.
-Students gain cross-cultural experiences and a broader understanding of global business trends due to this.
+Global Exposure: Several of the IITs have global research opportunities and exchange programs as part of partnerships with the best foreign universities.
+This gives students cross-cultural experiences and a more global view of the world’s business trends.

 IITs that offer Management Programs in India